dcraiovan/Election_Analysis/README.md

 ## Summary
 This PyPoll.py script can be used in future elections by:

-* changing the input file with up to date data we can analyse different counties electoral distribution *
+* changing the input file with up to date data.
+This would allow us to analyse different counties/candidates electoral distribution
+* adding other mathematical analysis (forcasting for exemple), would allow us to help the candidate's focus into one specific county.